-Learning disabilities are neurologically-based processing problems.
+Learning disabilities are due to genetic and/or neurobiological factors that alter brain functioning in a manner which affects one or more cognitive processes related to learning.
 These processing problems can interfere with learning basic skills such as reading, writing and/or math.
 They can also interfere with higher level skills such as organization, time planning, abstract reasoning, long or short term memory and attention.
-It is important to realize that learning disabilities can effect an individual’s life beyond academics and can impact relationships with family, friends and in the workplace.
+It is important to realize that learning disabilities can affect an individual’s life beyond academics and can impact relationships with family, friends and in the workplace.

 Since difficulties with reading, writing and/or math are recognizable problems during the school years, the signs and symptoms of learning disabilities are most often diagnosed during that time.
 However, some individuals do not receive an evaluation until they are in post-secondary education or adults in the workforce.
 Other individuals with learning disabilities may never receive an evaluation and go through life, never knowing why they have difficulties with academics and why they may be having problems in their jobs or in relationships with family and friends.

-Learning disabilities should not be confused with learning problems which are primarily the result of visual, hearing, or motor handicaps; of mental retardation; of emotional disturbance; or of environmental, cultural or economic disadvantages.
+Learning disabilities should not be confused with learning problems which are primarily the result of visual, hearing, or motor handicaps; of intellectual disability; of emotional disturbance; or of environmental, cultural or economic disadvantages.

 Generally speaking, people with learning disabilities are of average or above average intelligence.
 There often appears to be a gap between the individual’s potential and actual achievement.
 This is why learning disabilities are referred to as “hidden disabilities”: the person looks perfectly “normal” and seems to be a very bright and intelligent person, yet may be unable to demonstrate the skill level expected from someone of a similar age.